How Amazon EFS works - Amazon Elastic File System

 The following illustration shows multiple EC2 instances accessing an Amazon EFS file system that is configured for multiple Availability Zones in an AWS Region.

 In this illustration, the virtual private cloud (VPC) has three Availability Zones.
 Because the file system is Regional, a mount target was created in each Availability Zone.
 We recommend that you access the file system from a mount target within the same Availability Zone for performance and cost reasons.
 One of the Availability Zones has two subnets.
 However, a mount target is created in only one of the subnets.
-For more information, see Using the EFS mount helper to mount EFS file systems Mounting on Amazon EC2 Linux instances using the EFS mount helper.
+For more information, see Mounting EFS file systems using the EFS mount helper.

 The following illustration shows multiple EC2 instances accessing a One Zone file system from different Availability Zones in a single AWS Region.